Guns into Plowshares: History

 The sculpture took three years to complete at a cost of $125,000.
 It was installed on August 20, 1997, in Judiciary Square, outside D.C. police headquarters.
 After remaining there for over a decade, the sculpture was moved into storage in 2008 during a renovation of the D.C.
 Historic Courthouse nearby.
 In January 2011, it was installed near a police evidence management facility in D.C.

 On October 10, 2017, after having been returned to storage for some time, the sculpture was refurbished and moved to the campus of Eastern Mennonite University in Harrisonburg, Virginia, where another of Esther's sculptures, Love Essence, also stands.
 Esther was the first student to graduate from the school with an art degree, and her husband Myron was president of the school between 1965 and 1980.

-D.C. police have expressed interest in having the sculpture returned to their premises.
+In February 2025, the sculpture was moved back to D.C., on Martin Luther King Jr. Avenue in Ward 8, where gun violence has long been prevalent.

 Religious context

 Esther Augsburger regards her artwork as an expression of her Mennonite religious commitments.
 Yet for most of their history, the Mennonites (a branch of Anabaptist Christianity named for Menno Simons) had no strong tradition of artmaking.
 The tradition placed a high value on what is considered a "plain" or "simple" form of life, which involved a rejection of decoration or ornament.
 Many Mennonites also objected to the use of images in worship.
 What aesthetic tradition they did develop therefore focused on functional household objects like quilts and furniture.

 In the latter half of the 20th century, however, a new tradition of distinctively Mennonite art began to emerge.
 The growth of this tradition was visible in both Mennonite literature and the visual arts.
 Esther Augsburger belongs to this new tradition.
 She was the first graduate of the newly formed studio art program at Eastern Mennonite University in 1972, and she went on to produce sculptures recognized both nationally and internationally.
 Much of her work, like Guns into Plowshares, attests to traditional Mennonite values, especially a commitment to service and nonviolence.